Yaon-C2H8N2/bahclePlayer/README.md

 - [Gin](https://gin-gonic.com) for the backend Rest API.
 - [Gorilla Websocket](https://gorilla.github.io) for the API websocket connections.
 - [PostgreSQL](https://www.postgresql.org/) for the database.
+- [Valkey](https://valkey.io) to enable Pub/Sub patterns for the backend and to schedule tasks.

 ## Installation